Internal Funding Opportunities

 The Visionary Award is a one-year award for up to $75,000 to support potentially paradigm shifting research.
 This should be a visionary idea with a new, multi-institutional team supporting it.

-Priority Criteria for Award Selection:
+Priority Criteria for Award Selection

-• A new line of research for the investigators without significant pre-existing funding or evidence of long-standing research effort in direct line of the proposed area of study.
+• A new line of research for the investigators without significant pre-existing funding or evidence of long-standing research effort in direct line of the proposed area of study

-• Distinction from other areas of funded investigation.
+• Distinction from other areas of funded investigation

-• Clearly articulates the translational nature of the research area.
+• Clearly articulates the translational nature of the research area

 Applicant Resources